dogukancagatay/dotfiles/README.md

 ## Personal dotfiles

-My personal dotfiles and configuration files which I use on Mac OSX and Linux.
+My personal configuration files I use on Mac OSX and Linux.

 Install: